 Scoutmaster Conference/Board of Review

 Scouts must request a Scoutmaster Conference and Board of Review in person by speaking directly with the Scoutmaster and presenting their updated Scout handbook at that time at least two weeks before an Advancement Night.
-Absent pre-approval from the Scoutmaster, Scouts MUST be in full Class A uniform (with sash for Scouts First Class and above and updated/correct patches) for any Scoutmaster Conference and Board of Review.
+Absent pre-approval from the Scoutmaster, Scouts MUST be in full Class A uniform (with sash for Scouts First Class and above and updated/correct patches and labeled on the inside with the Scout's name) for any Scoutmaster Conference and Board of Review.
 See our Uniform, Books & Gear page for more info.

 A Board of Review is comprised of non-leader adults unrelated to the Scout.
 Participation in a Board of Review is a way for us, as the Troop 71 community, to ensure that the Scouts (instructed by youth leadership under adult supervision and guidance) are getting the most they can out of the scouting program, have satisfactorily met the individual requirements for a rank, foster positive relationships with both peers and adults, and are looking to improve themselves and the community around them by living the Scout Oath and Law.